Contents

 For intermittent fuse blowing you have to be a bit cleverer.
 Get a couple of in-line fuseholders, with, say, 10 amp fuses in them, and use those to subdivide the fused circuit into separate sub-sections.
 It's then a matter of waiting until a fuse blows.
 As the factory fuses should all be 35 amp blow, your 10 amp sub-section fuse should blow first, leaving the main fuse intact.
 This does mean you will have to replace sub-section fuses as you go, but it's about the only way if waggling wires with the test bulb as above doesn't help by bringing the short on.
 If there is more than one spade used on the fused side of the fusebox (as is often the case), you can put one or more sub-section fuses on each of those first of all.
 Then by seeing which circuits work and which don't when the sub-section fuse is blown, and consulting the diagrams, you should be able to work out which 'branch' of the circuit has the problem, and so which parts of the branch to move the sub-section fuses to next, i.e. at bullet connectors.
 There are quite a few branches at bullet connectors in the green circuit, however some parts are daisy-chained, with two green wires in a single spade connector, meaning your sub-section fuse can isolate just one component or circuit at a time, and not a group of them.
 Hopefully, short of accident damage, only one circuit will be the cause, and it doesn't happen very often anyway.

 Before the 1973 model year the heated rear window was always optional.
 Prior to 1971 an additional wire was run in to the front of the car.
 For Mk1 North American spec and prior to the 1972 model year elsewhere, a switch and warning light was provided on a separate small panel somewhere.
 For Mk2 North American spec and 1972-on for other markets, the switch moved to the centre console.
 From 1971 the wiring for the HRW seems to have been part of both main and rear harnesses (including roadster main harnesses, it not being worth producing a separate harness minus that one relatively short wire), even though prior to 1973 the HRW was still optional on all cars.
-From 1973 on HRW was standard on UK cars.
+From 1973 on HRW was standard on UK cars although the Leyland schematics continue to show them as optional and Haynes only shows it as standard in the final 'later models' diagram.
 In December 1974 production of the GT for North America ceased, and for other LHD markets in June 1976.

 For most of the time there seems to have been a white tell-tale warning light associated with the switch, integral with pull-on switches, beside or above it with toggle/rocker switches.
 Mk2 non-North American cars had a pull-on switch until 1971 changing to separate switch and warning light in 1972, Mk2 North American cars had separate switch and warning light until 1973 when it changed to a pull-on type with integral warning lamp.
-Clausager says that for the 1977 model year until December 77 the switch had a built-in warning lamp - quite why is unknown as there was a blank position beside it.
-In December 77 the switch was changed to one with an external warning lamp - beside the switch, but the diagrams always show this switch with an external warning lamp.
-In 1980 the switch was changed back to one with an internal warning lamp, as there was now a rear fog lamp switch which took the place of the external warning lamp.
+Clausager says that for the 1977 model year until December 77 the switch had a built-in warning lamp - quite why is unknown as there was a blank position for an external lamp beside it, and there is no reference to it in the Parts Catalogue.
+In December 77 the switch was changed to AAU3210 with an external warning lamp beside the switch, and the diagrams only show this arrangement.
+In 1980 there was now a rear fog lamp switch which took the place of the external warning lamp and the HRW switch was changed back (?) to one with an internal warning lamp.
+This switch does not appear in the Parts Catalogue, wiring diagrams or suppliers catalogues so I don't have a part number, however the Mini switch of the period YUF101680 may suffice although it has a yellow lens in the rocker whereas it looks like the original had a green lens.

 Updated September 2015: On my 75 V8 the window element measures about 1 ohm at the contacts on the sides of the glass, so from Ohm's Law with the engine running and the system voltage at about 14v one could expect about 14 amps to flow in the circuit.
 However as mentioned above taking its voltage from the green circuit, the long run, and the ageing connectors I was getting about half that at the HRW connections, the rest being 'lost' en route.